metno/weatherapi-docs/doc/support.md

 ### News

-News (blog) articles are listed on [/weatherapi/news].
+News (blog) articles are listed in the [news archive](https://api.met.no/blog) and the [News RSS feed](https://api.met.no//feed/news).
 These are more or less the same as the mailing list messages, but are published later (usually after the change has been implemented).

 ### Changelog

-Change logs for all products are found in [/weatherapi/changelog].
+Change logs for all products are found in the [Changelog RSS feed](https://api.met.no/feed/changelog).
 Here you will get a list of all the changes for each product.
 These are usually non-breaking minor changes which is not announced on the mailing list.

 ## Contact information

-If you have any questions about the MET Weather API, please contact us at <weatherapi-adm@met.no>.
-For Frost and THREDDS, please contact <servicedesk@met.no>.
+If you have any questions about the MET Weather API, please contact us at
+<weatherapi-adm@met.no>.
+For Frost and THREDDS, please contact
+<servicedesk@met.no>.

 If you prefer snail mail, the address is: